Phantas0s/alexandria-library/README.md

 ## How does it look like?

-To open the mindmaps, you'll need the software [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) installed on your shiny computer.
+To open the mindmaps, you'll need the software [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).

 It will look like that: